Graduate Advising Document: M.A.

 Do this early; it will save you lots of time and work.

-16. Schedule a defense date with your committee; notify the Department Chair and Office Coordinator.
-Thesis defenses last two hours, include a presentation, questions and discussion.
-Research project orals focus on the research project (first hour), then on six books selected from a list maintained by the Department (second hour.)
+14. Schedule a defense date with your committee; notify the Department Chair and Office Coordinator.
+Thesis defenses last two hours, including a presentation, questions and discussion.
+Research project orals focus on the research project (first hour), then on six books or research articles selected from a list maintained by the Department (second hour).

 Note: The Graduate Division posts a calendar of important dates each semester.
 Be sure to meet their posted deadlines for filing your ATC, Proposal for Culminating Experience, Application for Graduation, and Thesis.

-Deliver at least two copies of your thesis to the Graduate Division after your defense (one for the Department, one for the Library, and additional copies for yourself, mentors and loved ones, etc.) as well as a Report of Completion of Specified Graduate Requirements.
+Deliver at least one copy of your thesis to the Graduate Division after your defense (one for the Library, and additional copies for yourself, mentors and loved ones, etc.) as well as a Report of Completion of Specified Graduate Requirements.
 Graduate Division will provide a thesis receipt; then take your thesis to Campus Copy in the Student Services Building to be bound.
 Only one original signature page required; others may be copies.

 Summer graduates may also attend the May graduation prior to their defense.

-The department website at http://geog.sfsu.edu.
+The department website .
 Includes links to statements of department policy and projected course offerings.

 Posts important deadlines and has links to grad student forms and a great Grad Guide.